ExtendedXmlSerializer/home/README.md

 Got a question or want to submit a new issue?
 Make sure you [read our FAQs, first](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/01.-FAQs).

-In any case, be sure to check out [our features](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/04.-Features) and some [example scenarios](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/05.-Example-Scenarios).
+For all other cases of curiosity (and otherwise), be sure to check out [our features](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/04.-Features) and some [example scenarios](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/05.-Example-Scenarios).

 (Looking to upgrade from 1.x?
 We got you [covered here](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/wiki/06.-How-to-Upgrade-from-v1.x-to-v2).)